writememe/BlgNetAutoSol/3_Data_Models/README.md

  2) Add a condition where if the interface name starts with 'Et'(short for 'Ethernet'), add a `no shutdown` statement.
 In all other instances, do not include the `no shutdown` command.
 This means any shutdown SVIs or loopbacks will not be enabled by the playbooks.
  3) Write some crazy multiple if/elif statements to properly deal with this.

- I've already spent an inordinate amount of time on this assignment, so for my purposes I've gone with option 2.
-I would like to revisit nested if statements or another graceful way for Option 2 in future.
+ I've already spent an inordinate amount of time on this assignment, so for my purposes I've gone with Option 2.
+I would like to revisit nested if statements or another graceful way for Option 3 in future.

 ### IOS - Virtual Devices

-The playbook `data-model-compare.yml` has been tested against all operating systems.
 Please note there is an existing NAPALM issue against [IOS Virtual devices](https://github.com/napalm-automation/napalm-ansible/issues/145).
 I've linked the GitHub issue so that you can track when this will be resolved.

 As a result, the device `dfjt-r001.lab.dfjt.local - 10.0.0.1` is a physical IOS router that I've used to test my playbooks on.